-Purpose: To check in physical issues of our periodical titles (titles belonging to our 763 account).
+Purpose: To check in physical issues of periodical titles (titles belonging to 763 fund).

 Begin by logging onto Sierra Serials Checkin.